Fairblock/fairyring/x/keyshare/specs/07_events.md

 This event is emitted when a validator successfully submits a keyshare for a block.

-### Attributes
+### Send Keyshare Attributes

 - SendKeyshareEventValidator : Validator address
 - SendKeyshareEventKeyshareBlockHeight : Keyshare Block Height
 - SendKeyshareEventReceivedBlockHeight : Block height when keyshare is received
 - SendKeyshareEventMessage : The submitted keyshare encoded in hex
 - SendKeyshareEventCommitment : The submitted commitment encoded in hex
 - SendKeyshareEventIndex: The index of the submitted keyshare

 ---